 Approximately 90-120 minutes.

-NBPatients may ask whether excision of a single salivary gland will lead to a dry mouth.
-They can be reassured that this is very unlikely.
+NB: Patients may ask whether excision of a single salivary gland will lead to a dry mouth.
+They can be reassured that this is not the case.

 Bleeding/haematoma A drain is usually placed.

-Tumour recurrence Pleomorphic adenoma is prone to recurrence if the capsule is ruptured.
+Tumour recurrence Pleomorphic adenoma may occasionally recur, particularly if the capsule is ruptured.

 Need for further treatment Depending on histology (the large majority of parotid lumps are benign).

-Facial weakness May affect one branch, causing for example lip droop, or the entire hemi-face.
-Thankfully, permanent weakness is quite rare.
+Facial weakness Can affect one branch, for example leading to lip droop, or cause weakness of the entire hemi-face.
+Permanent weakness is rare.
 Some patients experience temporary weakness, often due to traction on the nerve, which subsequently recovers.

 Frey’s syndrome Gustatory sweating over the parotid, due to aberrant reinnervation of the skin with parasympathetic fibres.
-This is probably under-reported as it is often mild, but can be troublesome in a minority, and can be treated with botulinum toxin injection.
+This is often mild, but can be troublesome in a minority, and can be treated with botulinum toxin injection.

 Numbness of the inferior pinna Due to division of the greater auricular nerve.
 It is quite common to have to divide the nerve due to its position in the operative field, leading to lasting decreased sensation.
 Quality of life does not appear to be adversely affected however.